Create Social Change

 - If you do use bibliographic citations, you may select any standard style format, including APA, Chicago, or MLA.

-- You must demonstrate English language proficiency through one of the following ways:
+- Demonstrate English language proficiency through one of the following ways:

 - A bachelor's, master's or doctoral degree from an accredited U.S. institution of higher education or from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, New Zealand, Singapore, Trinidad and Tobago or the United Kingdom.